 How to schedule your audition

-The online application form to schedule an audition will be made available on this webpage beginning Oct.
-1, 2018.
+To apply for a scholarship, please sign up for an audition.
 A confirmation email listing the audition date, time, and other pertinent details will be sent once the application form is received and processed.
-Students should add firstname.lastname@example.org to their contacts to ensure they receive all the information.
+Students should add email@example.com to their contacts to ensure they receive all the information.

 *We recommend that students participating in the February Presidential Scholarships try to schedule their music theatre auditions on a separate date if at all possible.